plexil-bh/plexil_docs/Interfacing/StandardLibraries.rst

 Predefined Adapters
 -------------------

-There are five adapters currently included with PLEXIL.
+There are five adapters currently included with |PLEXIL|.
 These are the Dummy, OSNativeTime, Utility, IpcAdapter, and UdpAdapter adapters.

 .. _dummy_adapter: